Byproduct/tile_chocolate_dooms/README.md

 Open launchdooms.py in a text editor and check the configuration at the top

-After launching, use closedooms.py to close all windows.
+After launching, you can use closedooms.py to close all windows.